Nevada vs. Hawaii NCAA Football Odds, Plays and Insights | October 16, 2021

 Hawaii Stats and Trends

-- Hawaii has three wins against the spread in six games this season.
+- In Hawaii's six games this season, it has three wins against the spread.

-- The Rainbow Warriors have been underdogs by 14 points or more one time this season and have not covered the spread once.
+- The Rainbow Warriors have yet to cover the spread this season when underdogs by 14 points or more.

-- Hawaii's games this year have hit the over on one of five set point totals (20%).
+- Hawaii's games this season have hit the over on one of five set point totals (20%).

-- When Hawaii scores more than 24.8 points, it is 2-1 against the spread and 3-1 overall.
+- Hawaii is 2-1 against the spread and 3-1 overall in games when it scores more than 24.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.